Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Upgrade notice ==

 == Screenshots ==
-1. After installing, please answer the questions in our wizard.
-This will configure the cookie policy to your organization.
+1. Dashboard for quick overview over your status, and quick access to privacy features.
-2. After the questions.
-Please start the website scan.
-The scan checks the cookies you are using on your website and places these in the cookie policy.
+2. The scan checks the cookies you are using on your website and places these in the cookie policy.
 You can adjust these afterwards.
-3. You can also add scripts yourself.
-For instance when you are using iframes or other scripts.
-4. You can customize the cookie consent banner's style and layout to your liking.
+3. Wysiwyg cookie banner editor: you can customize the cookie consent banner's style and layout to your liking
-5. Here you can see our cookie consent banner in action.
-This cookie consent banner blocks all cookies until the visitor gives consent.
+4. Script center to add or block scripts depending on users cookie acceptance.
+5. General settings page
+6. An example of a cookie banner, hovering over the generated cookie policy.